 Description of Major: Economics students focus on the study of the allocation of resources with an emphasis on personal, business, and public sector decision making.
-Students will be able to use economic tools like opportunity costs, supply, demand,
+Students will be able to use economic tools like opportunity costs, supply, demand, marginal analysis, the equation of exchange, and the theory of trade.
+To be effective in these activities, students will develop their oral and written communication skills, their critical thinking skills, and their numerical skills.

-- Apply critical thought regarding the environment of business. - Demonstrate an understanding of the major concepts in the functional areas of business. - Identify and apply economic analyses in professional situations. - Assess the reliability of data and sources. - Perform and communicate econometric analysis.
+- Apply critical thought regarding the environment of business. - Demonstrate an understanding of the major concepts in the functional areas of business. - Identify and apply economic analyses in professional situations. - · Assess the reliability of data and sources. - Perform and communicate econometric analysis.